AaronBarbosa12/mints_sensor_pkg/README.md

 # mints_sensor_pkg
 Robot Operating System (ROS) package for communicating with a preassembled array of environmental sensors.
 Sensors are calibrated using a variety of machine learning approaches, including naive bayes models and random forests.
-Package takes in data from multiple sensor arrays and displays the incoming data recieved in real time using rqt_multiplot.
+Package takes in data from multiple sensor arrays and displays the incoming data in real time using rqt_multiplot.

 # What I've Learned
 * How to use ROS in order to organize projects into reusable blocks.